L3n1ad/RestauranBookingSystemJavaReact/README.md

 This project is a Restaurant Booking system which built to help staff to manage their booking.
-The application built with a Java back-end, running PSQL database and uses JavaScript/React for the fron-end with bootstrap styling and react-chart-js for displaying charts.
-The app features creating new customers, createing bookings with either existing or new customers, a chart to display total covers for every hour to help the staff being able to prepare for busier periods and a show page for bookings where bookings details can be edited or bookings can be deleted.
+The application built with a Java back-end, running PSQL database and uses JavaScript/React for the front-end with bootstrap styling and react-chart-js for displaying charts.
+The app features creating new customers, creating bookings with either existing or new customers, a chart to display total covers for every hour to help the staff being able to prepare for busier periods and a show page for bookings where bookings details can be edited or bookings can be deleted.